SimplySylvia/R6-Tactics-Main-Site/README.md

 * Users will be able to save their created maps into "strats" and then get feedback on them from other players
 * Users will be able to comment and create counter Strats
 * Users will be able to have a Community Section where they can share all their R6 creator content
+* Mobile Adoption with touch support for the map editor throught react native

 ## Cool Code Snippets